 The unmistakable “triangle building” sat vacant and dilapidated for well over 40 years at Farmers Blvd & 113th Road, tied up in an estate then caught up in litigation.
 In 2012 we helped to settle the litigation and facilitate half of the building being put back to use as housing and event space.

-With support from Citizens Committee for NYC, NYC Department of Health & Mental Hygiene, other sponsors and neighborhood volunteers, we are developing a community “walking garden” at Farmers Boulevard & Hollis Avenue to promote vitality and wellness.
+With support from Citizens Committee for NYC, NYC Department of Health & Mental Hygiene, other sponsors and neighborhood volunteers, we engaged in community gardening and beautification at Farmers Boulevard & Hollis Avenue to promote vitality and wellness.

 FBCDC entered into a pre-development phase with a visionary local developer for construction of a 15-unit garden apartment building, which we call “Harvest Hall.”
 Please contact FBCDC with inquiries about joint venture opportunities.